 Microcontrollers (micro:bit) are tuny computers that make coding tangible and promote digital creativity.
 The user creates a program to tell it what to do using one of the online code editors and then downloads it to a computer as a .hex file—a version of the program that the micro:bit can read.

 Micro:bit is the microcontroller used for this plan.
 There are many other microcontrollers used in classrooms and prototyping such as Arduino and Raspberry Pi.
-The micro:bit was given free to millions of students in the UK in 2016.
-It is inexpensive, easy to use, and a great gateway into the world of computer science.
+The micro:bit is inexpensive, easy to use, and a great gateway into the world of computer science.

 Micro:bit can be programmed in a variety of ways but most easily using micro:bit makecode.
 It is easy to get started with micro:bit using these tutorials or videos on YouTube such as the Micro:bit Tutorial Series.